hubotio/hubot/docs/scripting.md

 ## HTTP Listener

 Hubot includes support for the [express](http://expressjs.com/guide.html) web framework to server up HTTP requests.
 It listens on the port specified by the `PORT` environment variable, and defaults to 8080.
 An instance of an express application is available at `robot.router`.
 It can be protected with username and password by specifying `EXPRESS_USER` and `EPXRESS_PASSWORD`.
-It can automatically server static files by setting `EXPRESS_STATIC`.
+It can automatically serve static files by setting `EXPRESS_STATIC`.

 The most common use of this is for providing HTTP end points for services with webhooks to push to, and have those show up in chat.